subsquid/docs/docs/squid-cli/installation.md

 ## 3. Explore with `--help`

-Use `sqd --help` to get a list of the available command and `sqd <commad> --help` to get help on the available options for a specfic command, e.g.
+Use `sqd --help` to get a list of the available command and `sqd <command> --help` to get help on the available options for a specfic command, e.g.

 ```bash
 sqd deploy --help